Doing These 9 Things Can Cut Your Risk of Dementia by 35 Percent—Here’s Why

 Lose some weight

 Obesity raises your risk of dementia—possibly because it puts you at risk for high blood pressure and type 2 diabetes.
 By keeping to a healthy weight, you can cut your risk for all three.
-This isn’t the only thing you can do to combat these diseases.
-These 9 every day habits can seriously increase your risk for dementia, be sure to avoid them when possible.

 Go for a walk